What Is Pygmalion Effect? (Psychological Experiment)

 Neuroscience is a biological science concerned with the function of the brain and the nervous system.
 Scientists thought the brain was fixed and couldn’t change after childhood for many years.
 But advances in MRI scanning have shown that this could not be further from the truth.
 Brains change and adapt every day regardless of our age.

 We are harnessing the power of neuroplasticity.
 Neuroscientists believe we have over 100 billion neurons in our brains capable of connecting to tens of thousands of others.
 Neurons are the brain’s building blocks.
 Each can make trillions of connections every second.
-When we learn or expect a new skill, we make new connections between neurons.
+We make new connections between neurons when we learn or expect a new skill.
 It becomes more accessible for the brain to follow this pathway.

 The opposite of the Pygmalion Effect is lower expectations lead to lower performance.
 It’s called the Golem effect.
 The effect is named after the golem, a magical clay creature in Jewish mythology.
 In one legend, the golem was brought to life by a Rabbi to protect the Jews of Prague.
 The Pygmalion and Golem effects can have severe ramifications when a teacher, boss, coach, etc., has a personal bias against a particular ethnicity.

 Also, both effects are self-fulfilling prophecies.
 Whether the expectations come from us or others, the effect manifests differently.
-Teacher Iowan Jane Elliott carried out an interesting, non-scientific experiment variation on this phenomenon in 1968.
+Teacher Iowan Jane Elliott conducted an interesting, non-scientific experiment variation on this phenomenon in 1968.

 Expectations influence and empower life goals.
 High expectations create positive results, and low expectations, on the other hand, decrease performance and motivation.
 This psychological phenomenon can affect any setting, and its impact can last a lifetime.
 Also, It expands your mind and sharpens your identity.
 Self-determination theory explores the roots of human motivation.